manikandan-ravikiran/better-py-motmetrics/README.md

 """
 ```

-For MOTChallenge **py-motmetrics** provides predefined metric selectors, formatters and metric names, so that the result looks alike what is provided via their Matlab `devkit`.
+For MOTChallenge **better-py-motmetrics** provides predefined metric selectors, formatters and metric names, so that the result looks alike what is provided via their Matlab `devkit`.

 ```python
 summary = mh.compute_many(